Partial Transcript: Do you see your father's role, and your own role as historical phases of the same process?

-Segment Synopsis: Dr. King explains the civil rights strategies of his father's times and those of his times, as well as where the movement is headed.
+Segment Synopsis: Dr. King explains the civil rights strategies of his father's times and those of the contemporary era, as well as the future of the movement.

 Segment Synopsis: Dr. King tries to explain his actions in regard to accusations from other "negro" leaders.

-Segment Synopsis: Dr. King responds to the question of whether slave owners ought to be given reparations and what that might have achieved in the long run.
+Segment Synopsis: Dr. King responds to the question of whether slave owners should receive reparations and what that might have achieved in the long run.

-Keywords: emotional responses; freedom with compensation for the former slaves
+Keywords: Attitudes; Emotional responses; Freedom with compensation for the former slaves; Gunnar Myrdal; Reconstruction Era; Solutions

-Segment Synopsis: Dr. King explains the goal of unified leadership, preferring it to the evolution of a single leader over the entire revolution.
+Segment Synopsis: Dr. King explains the goal of unified leadership, preferring this to the evolution of a single leader over the entire revolution.

 Segment Synopsis: Dr. King talks about the public school system and integration.
 He also responds to the words of Reverend Galamison.

-Segment Synopsis: Dr. King attempts to explain the range of the "negro's" psyche, from denying individual blackness for white ideology, to embracing blackness fully, including African origins.
+Segment Synopsis: Dr. King attempts to explain the range of the "negro's" psyche.
+Examples include: denying individual blackness, and replacing it white ideology, embracing both blackness and African origins to the fullest extent.

 Segment Synopsis: Dr. King explains the meaning of the slogan "freedom now."